horus-scheduler/horus-sim/README.md

 python3 simulator.py -d $working_dir/l20/ -p adaptive -l load -k 2 -r 40 -t bimodal -i $run_id -f spine --fid 100
 ```
 > We run the same experiment for different *load* values [0.1, 0.99].
+> To analyze impact of loss or delay we vary the parameters and repeat each experiment